Tazaf/ionicitude/README.md

 	}
 	.addAction('bar', function(service, param) {
 		// This Action is named 'bar' and can access both
-		// the Ionicitude Service API (although it doesn't need to)
+		// the Ionicitude Service API (even if it doesn't need to)
 		// and as any 'param' it needs
 	}
 	.addAction('baz', function() {